Last updated on August 13th, 2025 at 10:42 am

 8. Improves Sleep: Regular physical activity induces sound sleep.

-9. Maintains Good Posture and Bone Strength: Regular exercise is a great way not only to maintain a correct posture by muscle toning but also to decrease the risk of osteoporosis-a condition where bones become weak.
+9. Maintains Good Posture and Bone Strength: Regular exercise is a great way not only to maintain a correct posture by muscle toning but also to decrease the risk of osteoporosis condition where bones become weak.

 Strategies for Enhancing Adherence to Exercise